 • Incorporate background checks for potential employees to limit internal attacks

-• Manage service providers with CDE access using policies and procedures aligned to its information security policy
+• Manage service providers with CDE access using policies and procedures aligned with its information security policy

 • Provide customers with a written acknowledgment taking responsibility for cardholder data security that the organization possesses or otherwise stores, processes, or transmits on behave of the customer